datagrok-ai/public/help/develop/dataframe.md

 ```

 Doing a `.byName` or a `t.rowCount` call as part of the loop shall incur up to 20x overhead.
-Using a `column.values()` iterator is 2-3 times slower than this snippet.
+A `column.values()` iterator is also available, it is 2-3 times slower than this snippet.

 If the fastest access is required for numerical columns, which usually happens in computing new values atop a column,
 accessing data with a result of calling `.getRawData()` is advised: